 After surgery, you will be taken to the recovery room.
 You will be in the recovery room from 30 to 45 minutes.

 You may have:

-- An oxygen mask.
+- An oxygen mask

-- Intermittent compression sleeves on your legs to prevent blood clots in your legs.
+- Intermittent compression sleeves on your legs to prevent blood clots in your legs

-- A dressing on your incision.
+- A cushion under your operated knee

-- Blankets on each leg on the leg operated on.
+- A dressing on your incision

 - A control x-ray.

 Your nurse will: